 - Completion of a satisfactory departmental interview with your assigned advisor.
 Recommendation of advisor, department chairperson and approval of the Candidacy Committee.

 - Sufficient physical ability and emotional stability to perform as a teacher.

-- Candidacy applications are due one semester prior to enrolling in classes that require Candidacy.
-The intent is for students to apply for Candidacy AND meet with their advisor prior to registration to enable appropriate planning decisions for upcoming semesters.
+- Candidacy applications are due the semester in which the student completes all candidacy requirements.
+The intent is for students to apply for Candidacy AND meet with their content area advisor prior to registration to enable appropriate planning decisions for upcoming semesters.

 - Apply for Candidacy in the Advising Center (UCOM 3360).

-- The College of Education Candidacy Committee may recommend, defer or deny admission to the program.
+- The College of Education and Professional Studies Candidacy Committee may recommend, defer or deny admission to the program.

 Admission to Candidacy will remain deferred until all requirements have been met and grades are submitted at the end of the term.
 Once grades are available and all requirements are met, the Office of Student Services will notify students via their official JAG email account when they have been admitted to Candidacy.
 Students will then be able to register for Candidacy courses.